alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 and to see how it evolves with time.
-The following script will show a 2D simulation of diffusion, where each black particle follows a random walk, and there is a primitive collision detection.
+The following script will show a 2D simulation of diffusion, where each black particle follows a random walk, plus a primitive collision detection.

 <script src="https://pinchito.es/diffusion-simulator/diffusion.js"></script>
 <canvas id="canvas" width="768" height="576" style="border: solid black 1px; max-width: 100%; max-height: 100%;"></canvas>